alexhulbert/Cryogen/README.md

 <h4>Manual app/data restore</h4>
 + The data restore process will be almost exactly like the iCloud one, only there is no prefix and the program will somehow have to __differentiate between the app and its data__.
 + The _app_ restoration will be different, however.
-It will need to __load the ipas onto the device, ignoring or updating duplicates__.
+It will need to load the ipas onto the device, ignoring or updating duplicates.
 This can work in a similar fassion to dragging the ipas into the device in [25pp](http://pro.25pp.com/ppwin)

 <h4>Metadata Manager</h4>
 + Finally, the program will need to parse itunesmetadata.plist.